 Accounts in App Center

 App Center supports several identity options for creating accounts.
 Customers can choose GitHub, Microsoft, Facebook, and Google based auth providers when signing up.
-This flexibility appeals to customers, but can be a be slightly confusing for customers using a work email and there are a couple of things that should be kept in mind when doing so.
+This allows for more flexibility, but can be confusing for customers using a work email.
+This guide details some things to keep in mind in that case.

 Azure Active Directory backed work email addresses

 Some work email addresses are backed by Microsoft Azure Active Directory (AAD).
-New customers with these types of email account do not need to sign up for App Center accounts using the traditional sign up but should instead simply sign in using the button indicated in the image below.
+New customers with these types of email accounts don't need to sign-up for App Center accounts using the traditional sign-up.
+Instead they can immediately use the main sign-in button:

 Check with your system administrator to see if your work email is backed by AAD.